Final Cut Pro X and Motion Training

 Final Cut Pro X provides revolutionary video editing features along with an incredible level of organizational features.
 The entire workflow is very Apple: simple, intuitive, and powerful.

 FCP X works alongside two separate powerful applications:

-- Motion 5: Motion helps expand the capabilities of FCP X to allow for sophisticated compositing, transitions and visual effects.
+- Apple Motion: This helps expand the capabilities of FCP X to allow for sophisticated compositing, transitions and visual effects.

-- Compressor 4: Compressor allows Final Cut Pro to convert finished videos to formats suitable for distribution.
+- Compressor: This allows Final Cut Pro to convert finished videos to formats suitable for distribution.

 GeniusDV only uses ‘contract’ trainers who work for us part-time.
 This means you get Emmy Award caliber instructors who happen to have a passion for teaching.

 Our Final Cut Pro X class teaches an integrated workflow using FCP X with Apple Motion 5.0, and Compressor 4.0, and Apple has designed FCP X to seamlessly work these programs.
 Therefore, it’s an absolute must that you learn the basics of Motion and Compressor.

 |Final Cut Pro X - Motion Training (ORL, FL) 9am-5pm|